-Kids on Point is a Charleston, SC-based nonprofit offering dynamic, evidence-based after-school programming that demonstrably improves its participants’ school attendance, academic performance and likelihood of higher education enrollment.
+Kids on Point is a Charleston, SC-based nonprofit offering dynamic, evidence-based year-round programming that demonstrably improves its participants’ school attendance, academic performance and likelihood of higher education enrollment.

 Founded in 2009 with a driven core team, a diverse board of directors and consistent institutional and private support, Kids on Point provides a unique blend of physical and intellectual stimulation for our students to be successful in the classroom and beyond.Contribute

 Lauren believes after school programs are an important space, both for child development and for alleviating educational inequality.
 As the Executive Director, Lauren is committed to Kids On Point building strong partnerships with students and their families.
 She is an ardent proponent of working in collaboration with community members and other nonprofits to produce successful outcomes for every KOP scholar.
 Lauren’s background is in health education, fundraising, and grant writing, and she has extensive experience in the nonprofit sector, including work with Operation Home, Camp Happy Days, The Kennedy Center, and the Children’s Museum of the Lowcountry, where she served on the Board of Directors.
-Lauren received her degree in Health Promotion from Georgia Southern University and has lived in Charleston for the last 10 years with her husband and daughter.
+Lauren received her degree in Health Promotion and lives in Charleston with her husband and daughter.

 Working with local youth has always been important to Dylan, as he believes giving back to be an integral aspect of life.
 Dylan is experienced in youth development, having worked for several other nonprofits, including WINGS for Kids and Camp Can Do.
 At Kids On Point, Dylan collaborates with Lead Mentors and ensures that every scholar is getting the most out of the program.
-Originally from Columbia, SC, Dylan is a Senior at College of Charleston, pursuing his B.A. in Theatre.
+Dylan is a graduate of College of Charleston and has a B.A. in Theatre.